cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 sendAndConfirmTransaction(
   connection,
   transaction,
-  [keyPair]
+  [keypair]
 );
 ```

-The above codes takes in a `TransactionInstruction` using `SystemProgram`, creates a `Transaction`, and sends it over the network.
+The above code takes in a `TransactionInstruction` using `SystemProgram`, creates a `Transaction`, and sends it over the network.

 ### Interacting with Programs

 The previous section visits sending basic transactions.
-Interacting with programs is a more complex transaction, and can be done similarly.
+At the time of writing programs on Solana are either written in Rust or C. Interacting with programs is a more complex transaction, and can be done similarly.

 Take the `SystemProgram` for example.
 The method signature for allocating space in your account on Solana looks like this: